P-ASilva/ETL-Ocaml/README.md

 Key pure functions include:
 - **`parse_order`** and **`parse_order_item`**: Convert string-based CSV rows into structured `order` and `order_item` records while handling potential parsing failures.
-- **Filtering functions**: `filter_order_items`, `filter_order_by_status`, and `filter_order_by_origin`, which refine lists of orders and items based on given criteria.
 - **Aggregation functions**: `get_order_total` calculates the total amount and taxes for a given order, and `compute_order_totals` processes multiple orders to derive a list of total values.

 Since all functions operate on input data without modifying external state, they adhere to functional programming principles, ensuring predictability, testability, and ease of parallel processing.

 ### DataReadWrite.ml: File I/O for Orders and Order Items

 The `DataReadWrite.ml` file is responsible for reading and writing order-related data, facilitating the ETL process by handling CSV files.
-Unlike `DataProcessing.ml`, which contains pure functions, this module interacts with the file system.
+Unlike `DataProcessing.ml`, which contains only pure functions, this module interacts with the file system and Csv library.

 Key functions include:
 - **`read_orders`**: Reads an orders CSV file, parsing its contents into a list of `order` records.